BlokusPokus/ai_assistant/docs/architecture/tasks/048_phone_number_registration_interface/onboarding.md

 **Task ID**: 048
 **Phase**: 2.5 - Core Application Features
 **Component**: 2.5.4 - SMS Phone Number Registration
-**Status**: 🚀 **READY TO START**
+**Status**: ✅ **COMPLETED**
-**Onboarding Date**: January 2025
+**Completion Date**: December 2024

 ## 🎯 **Task Understanding**

 ### **What We're Building**

-**Task 2.5.4.3: Implement phone number registration interface** - A comprehensive phone number registration interface integrated into the main dashboard that provides users with easy access to phone number management, verification, and testing capabilities.
-This interface will be the primary entry point for users to manage their SMS communication setup.
+**Task 2.5.4.3: Implement phone number registration interface** - Integrate phone number registration directly into the user signup process, making it a seamless part of account creation.
+Additionally, create a comprehensive phone number management interface integrated into the main dashboard for existing users to manage their SMS communication setup.

 ### **Key Insight**

-This is a **user experience enhancement task** that transforms the existing phone management functionality from a profile-only feature into a prominent dashboard component.
-The goal is to make phone number registration and management easily discoverable and accessible to users, improving the overall SMS onboarding experience.
+This is a **user experience enhancement task** that integrates phone number collection into the registration flow and transforms the existing phone management functionality from a profile-only feature into a prominent dashboard component.
+The goal is to streamline the SMS onboarding experience by collecting phone numbers during signup and making phone management easily discoverable for existing users.

 **IMPORTANT DISCOVERY**: The existing implementation is already **95% complete** and enterprise-grade.
-This task is primarily about **dashboard integration** and **SMS testing functionality**, not building phone management from scratch.
+This task is primarily about **signup integration** and **dashboard integration**, not building phone management from scratch.

 ---